gitsumhubs/decluttarr-enhanced/README.md

 -   Password used to log in to qBittorrent
 -   Optional; not needed if authentication bypassing on qBittorrent is enabled (for instance for local connections)

-## Credits

--   Script for detecting stalled downloads expanded on code by MattDGTL/sonarr-radarr-queue-cleaner
--   Script to read out config expanded on code by syncarr/syncarr
--   SONARR/RADARR team & contributors for their great product, API documenation, and guidance in their Discord channel
--   Particular thanks to them for adding an additional flag to their API that allowed this script detect downloads stuck finding metadata
--   craggles17 for arm compatibility
--   Fxsch for improved documentation / ReadMe

 ## Disclaimer